GordonRamsay-689/Multi-Query/README.md

 _Work in progress for personal use, use at your own discretion.
 Feel free to modify any way you like._

 This is a simple script that lets you search Google and query Gemini directly in terminal, neatly displaying the results.
-More engines and models will be added when _I_ feel like it, but it should be fairly easy to add your own if _you_ feel like it.
+You can query several models/engines at once, responses being printed as they are received.

-The current implementation will only send the query you provided as an argument when running the script, but I have tested persistent chats, and will be adding a client where you can keep a conversation going (or several conversations) for as long as you like.
+The current implementation will only send the query you provided as an argument when running the script, but I have tested persistent chats, and will be adding a client where you can keep a conversation going (or several conversations at once) for as long as you like.

 ### Prerequisites
 - Python 3.12.3 (tested on macOS.
 Linux compatibility is unconfirmed)